-Table T1.1.1 shows a summary of penalties provided for under various Sections of the MDA, 1977 for various Sections of the MDA, 1977, the Criminal Justice (Psychoactive Substances) Act 2010, the Road Traffic Act 2016, the Criminal Justice (Community Service) Act, 1983, and the Maritime Safety Act 2005.
+Table T1.1.1 shows a summary of penalties provided for under various Sections of the MDA, 1977, the Criminal Justice (Psychoactive Substances) Act 2010, the Road Traffic Act 2016, the Criminal Justice (Community Service) Act, 1983, and the Maritime Safety Act 2005.
 The fines and sentence lengths vary by legislation, by Section that offenders are being prosecuted under, and also by whether it is a first, second or subsequent offence.
-There were no changes to these penalties in 2019.
+There were no changes to these penalties in 2020.